AndrewMillerOnline/andrewmilleronline.github.io/_posts/2021-09-29-saql-design-pattern-kansas-city-shuffle.md

 ### Why is the index a zero string "0"?
 Believe it or not, if you generate 0 as 'index' and use that to cogroup, SAQL will return an error due to the Numeric type.
 So I put it in a string.
 The value of zero is arbitrary.

+### Why use the first() function?
+Cogroup will automatically group based on the key provided, so we need to use aggregate functions.
+This can complicate things, especially if our table had included information for more people.
+If it has 2 people, we can use first() and last() to distinguish.
+If it has 3+, things get even more complicated.

 ### Isn't there an easier way to do this?
 Not that I know of.
 If you know another way, I'd love to hear!